 If you stop meeting the residence requirements, your access to the NDIS may be cancelled.

 Living with disability

 You must be living with a disability that affects your ability to perform everyday activities.
-This includes things like communication, social interaction, learning, mobility, or self-care.
+This includes things like communication, social interaction, learning, mobility, and self-care.

-Your disability needs to be, or likely to be, permanent to be considered for NDIS supports.
+Your disability needs to be, or likely be, permanent to be considered for NDIS supports.